 Asana Valuation Multiples

-Discover revenue and EBITDA valuation multiples for Asana and similar public comparables like Appian, Wondershare, Five9, Opera and more.
+Discover Asana's revenue and EBITDA valuation multiples and M&A history, alongside public comparables like Planisware, Opera, Appian, Five9 and more.

 Asana Overview